matsukaz/hubot-schedule/README.md

 Message is not scheduled
 ```

-If you are required to persist scheduled messages, use hubot-brain persistent module like [hubot-redis-brain](https://github.com/hubot-scripts/hubot-redis-brain).
+If you need to persist scheduled messages, use hubot-brain persistent module like [hubot-redis-brain](https://github.com/hubot-scripts/hubot-redis-brain).

+Setting environment variable `HUBOT_SCHEDULE_DEBUG=1` will show some debug messages.